 Australian Antarctic Division Chief Scientist Professor Nicole Webster said the project was one of the most important polar science quests ever undertaken by Australia.

-“Australia has a long history of venturing deep into the frozen continent and this summer will be the most ambitious mission in twenty years,” Prof Webster said.
+“Australia has a long history of venturing deep into the frozen continent and this summer will be the most ambitious mission in 20 years,” Prof Webster said.

 “Once the summer camp is established, drilling deep enough to find ice at least a million years old will take five years.”